abhira0/ncsu-ip-p1/README.md

 ## BitTorrent Tracker Details
 The BitTorrent protocol requires a tracker to coordinate communication between peers.
 In this implementation:

-- We use OpenTracker's UDP protocol (udp://tracker.opentrackr.org:1337 and udp://tracker.openbittorrent.com:80)
+- We use OpenTracker's UDP protocol (udp://tracker.opentrackr.org:1337)
 - The tracker helps peers discover each other in the swarm When the seeder creates a torrent, it registers with the tracker and gets a unique info hash
 - Clients connect to the tracker using the magnet link, which contains: